 ANSWER: No, you cannot prohibit Realtors from serving on HOA boards.
 A "Realtor" on the board does not automatically create a conflict of interest.
 Real estate professionals can offer great insight into many aspects of the development.
-Conflicts of interest emerge when real estate agent/directors actively list and sell property in their associations.
+Potential conflicts of interest emerge when real estate agent/directors actively list and sell property in their associations.
 Some Realtors are careful to avoid conflicts and make excellent board members.
 Others are not so careful and the following conflicts sometimes emerge:

 1. Aesthetics Over Maintenance.
-They sometimes exert pressure to shift limited funds away from needed repairs to discretionary cosmetics.
+Some (not all) will exert pressure to shift limited funds away from needed repairs to discretionary cosmetics.
 For example, they might push the board to plant flowers and paint buildings when money should be spent on plumbing repairs and a new roof.
 Low dues and pretty flowers make it easier for Realtor/directors to sell units and earn commissions.
 This is in the director's best interest but not the association's best interest.

 2. Exclusivity.
-Board member Realtors often exert pressure on management and staff to make themselves the exclusive Realtor in the development.
-They often put their business cards on bulletin boards and at security stations to the exclusion of others.
-Staff members are expected to recommend the board member to anyone looking to list or buy in the development.
-This form of self-dealing is contrary to the best interest of members who should have the freedom to engage Realtors of their own choosing and benefit from open competition.
+A less scrupulous Realtor/director may pressure management and staff to make themselves the exclusive Realtor in the development.
+They may their business cards on bulletin boards and at security stations to the exclusion of others.
+Or, they may expect Staff members to recommend the Realtor/director to anyone looking to list or buy in the development.
+This is contrary to the best interest of members who should have the freedom to engage Realtors of their own choosing and benefit from open competition.